vladcalin/gemstone/docs/index.rst

 This documentation is structured in multiple parts:

-- :ref:`overview-top` - General information to get you started
+- :ref:`overview-top` - General information to get you started (includes a :ref:`10-minutes-example` )
-- :ref:`10-minutes-example` - A quick example that covers the basics.
-- :ref:`howto-top` - A collection of mini guides of how to handle various situations.
+- :ref:`topics-top` - A compilation in-depth explanations on various topics of interest.
 - :ref:`reference-top` - The reference to the classes, functions, constants that can be used.